 Boleslaw Cybis Drawings from the 1920s

 This is the first of a series of four Archive posts showing original drawings made by Boleslaw Cybis from the 1920s through the 1940s, sorted by decade.
-Additional examples will be added to these posts as they are discovered.

-Original paintings appear in their own posts: Paintings, Part One and Part Two.
-Cybis’ drawings of nudes appear to date only from the 1920s but in order to keep an overall G rating of this longer post (there are only 12 such drawings, compared to the more than two dozen shown below), the nudes and semi-nudes appear in a separate post.
+Original paintings appear in their own posts by decade of creation.
+Cybis’ drawings of nudes appear to date only from the 1920s but in order to keep an overall G rating of this longer post, the nudes and semi-nudes appear in a separate post.
+Sizes given for each drawing have been converted from the original metric citation.
+Drawings are arranged in chronological order.

 NOTE: Although I normally watermark all images to indicate the copyright owner (photographer), this can be confusing when it comes to showing images of original artworks.
 Therefore, the photographs below are not watermarked but almost all originally appeared in the auction listings of DESA Unicum, a renowned gallery and auction house in Warsaw, whom I thank for the use of their photographs.
-The artworks came to them from various sources, including Cybis family members and de-accessioning from the collection of the National Museum in Warsaw.
-If you are interested in the hammer prices realized, this can usually be determined by searching one of the large auction compilation sites such as Liveauctioneers or Invaluable; the sale prices will be shown in Polish currency.

 Drawings (and two prints) from the 1920s